All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Storage Refrigerated, single use Refrigerated, multi-dose

-Sermorelin dosing emphasizes gradual titration to optimize tolerance and mimic natural growth hormone patterns.
+Sermorelin dosing emphasizes gradual titration to improve tolerance and mimic natural growth hormone patterns.
 Most protocols begin with 0.2 mg daily, administered subcutaneously at bedtime.
 Doses may be increased by 0.1 mg weekly based on patient response and tolerance, with typical maintenance doses ranging from 0.2-0.3 mg daily.
 Some practitioners use higher doses up to 0.5 mg for patients with documented growth hormone deficiency.

 Both peptides require proper storage and handling to maintain potency.
 Lyophilized powders remain stable at room temperature for short periods but require refrigeration for long-term storage.
 Once reconstituted, solutions must be kept refrigerated and used within specified timeframes to prevent bacterial contamination and peptide degradation.